 The Screen for Life Programme is an initiative by the Health Promotion Board.
 Under this programme, eligible Singaporeans are encouraged to go for regular health screenings and the necessary follow-up at subsidised rates.

-With subsidies, Singaporean citizens pay $0 to $5 per screening visit.
-For Singapore Permanent Residents, you can enjoy HPB’s screening test rates for the recommended screenings.
+With subsidies, Singaporean citizens pay $0 to $5 per screening visit while Singaporean PR can enjoy HPB’s screening test rates for the recommended screenings.

 Recommended screenings for your age group